when relevant content is

 IT skill shortages can be a double-edge sword for partners.

 On one hand, channel partners can exploit IT staffing shortages at potential client sites and find new business opportunities (as mentioned in a recent story on SearchITChannel about new managed security services from Cisco, for example).
 That’s the good news.
+On the flip side, partner businesses may find themselves in the same IT talent shortage predicament that’s plaguing their enterprise customers and IT vendor partners — namely, the IT talent well is dry.

 As of April 1, 2014, Dice reported the number of available tech jobs at 80,612, broken down by 48,472 full-time positions, 34,887 contract positions, 1,746 part-time positions and 645 telecommuting positions.